Jin Min Zhang

-As a soloist, Zhang Jin Min has performed with the Singapore Symphony on several occasions.
-In addition, he has played with renowned orchestras including the Biel Symphony Orchestra, Chamber Orchestre de Lausanne, Reims Symphony Orchestra, Fukuoka Symphony Orchestra, Shanghai Broadcasting Orchestra, Beijing Symphony Orchestra, Malaysian Philharmonic Orchestra, Hangzhou Philharmonic Orchestra and Xiamen Philharmonic Orchestra.
-He has also given solo performances on Radio TV de France, the French national broadcasting network.
-In November 2000, he was appointed Guest Principal Bassoonist of the China Philharmonic Orchestra.
-Since 2012, he has been appointed as a member of the artistic advisory committee in the Singapore Symphony Orchestra.
-And in 2016, he has been invited to perform with the Philharmonia Orchestra UK as the guest principal bassoon during a China performance tour under the baton of Vladimir Ashkenazy.
+As a soloist, Zhang has performed with the Singapore Symphony on several occasions.
+In addition, he has played with renowned orchestras including Chamber Orchestre de Lausanne, Biel, Reims, Fukuoka, Beijing Symphony Orchestras, Shanghai Broadcasting Orchestra, Malaysian, Hangzhou and Xiamen Philharmonic Orchestras.
+In 2016, he has been invited to perform with the Philharmonia Orchestra UK as the guest principal bassoon during a China performance tour under the baton of Vladimir Ashkenazy.

 A widely respected performer and teacher, Jin Min Zhang has been a visiting artist at major conservatories in Europe.
 He has taught and conducted masterclasses at many conservatories in China.
 Zhang has been a member of the artist faculty at the Yong Siew Toh Conservatory since 2003.
 Following his retirement after 30 years of long service in the Singapore Symphony Orchestra, he was appointed a full-time associate professor in YST, starting from July 2017.
 He is Head of Woodwinds, and was responsible for setting up and coordinating its woodwind chamber music program.